tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ---
 layout: post
-title:  Build an AWS Lambda REST triggered function using Go.
+title:  An introduction to AWS Lambda functions in Go (with a POST trigger endpoint)
 date:   2020-11-04
 author: Paschalis Ts
 tags:   [aws, lambda, golang, code]